Samsung/tizen-docs/docs/application/design/wearable/visual-design/animation.md

 ## Intuitive interaction

-Animations hint at how to interact with your app, allowing users to easily determine which elements they can select and which pages they can transition to.
-Through your animations, users should be able to predict the result of interactions.
+Animations hint at how to interact with your app, allowing users to determine which elements they can select and which pages they can transition to.
+Users should be able to predict the result of interactions through your animations.

 <video controls>
   <source src="media/8.4.4.affordance.mp4" type=video/mp4>